 Applicants are admitted based on the strength of their undergraduate and graduate record and admission materials.
 An applicant may be unconditionally admitted, provisionally admitted, conditionally admitted or receive a language admission.

 This status is granted to applicants who have fully satisfied the admission requirements of the School of Graduate Studies and the graduate program.

 This status is granted, at a program's request, to academically strong applicants whose application files are missing an item or who need to submit official documents.
 A provisional admission status allows the student to start classes, but within the first semester the provisionally admitted student must submit the missing materials.
-If unofficial documents were submitted with the application, it is imperative that official documents are submitted are submitted during the first term of enrollment.
+If unofficial documents were submitted with the application, it is imperative that official documents are submitted during the first term of enrollment.

 This status is granted to domestic applicants who do not satisfy the minimum GPA or the minimum GRE score requirements, or who have deficiencies in their undergraduate preparation.
 The offer of a conditional admission is recommended at the program level.
 A domestic applicant who has been admitted conditionally will complete an educational plan with his or her program that specifies a minimum of six to nine credits to be completed with a grade point average of 3.25 or higher in the first term of enrollment.
 Upon completion of this requirement, the student's academic record will be reviewed for consideration to be granted unconditional admission.